Ancient practices · Women only · New York City

 Waitlist Free to join

-You deserve to know what you are walking into
+You deserve to know what you're walking into

 We work with the body in honest, gentle ways.
-Here is what we want you to know before you arrive.
+Here's what we want you to know before you come.

-We do not diagnose, treat, or provide clinical care.
-If you are in therapy, this circle can complement that work beautifully — but it is not a substitute for professional support.
+We don't diagnose, treat, or provide clinical care.
+If you're in therapy, this can complement that work beautifully — but it's not a substitute for professional support.

 Your pace, always